 Andrew Miller, Cafe Imports Founder and Partner

-To bring to the global market the highest-quality green coffees in the world by sourcing, developing, and innovating at origin, while empowering farmers with price, traceability, and long-term partnerships.
+To bring to the global market the highest-quality green coffees in the world by sourcing, developing, and innovating at origin, while providing sustainable economic development for small-holder farmers with price premiums, traceability, and long-term partnerships.

 To consistently exceed customers’ expectations of the specialty-coffee buying experience with exemplary service.

-To spread our passion for great coffee through education and example from the farm to the roaster, retailer, and ultimately to the cup.
+To spread our passion for great coffee and environmental stewardship through accessible education and example from the farm to the roaster, retailer, and ultimately to the cup.

 To be engaged and foster creativity in a dynamic industry through a focus on exploring every facet of coffee.
 To be honest, ethical, and respectful, and remain teachable in the ever-changing world of coffee.